ABZ-Aaron/CoinCap-API-Pipeline/notes/instructions.md

 * Install [Docker & Docker Compose](https://docs.docker.com/compose/install/compose-desktop/)
 * AWS [account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) & AWS [CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
 * AWS [EC2 instance](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) ~ Select Ubuntu image.
 Create key pair and download `.pem` file.
 This will allow you to connect to instance.
 Under Network Settings, set inbound rule for security group to include port `3000`.
 You can try this project using a free-tier instance (1 GiB memory) but I found this wasn't enough.
+You may need to upgrade to 2 GiB which could cost about $10 per month).
 If you opt for a non-free tier instance, use the [pricing calculator](https://calculator.aws/#/) to estimate cost.
 Once set up, take note of the Public IPv4 DNS.

 ## Setup